 Gov. Evers Grants Nine More Pardons

-MADISON – Gov. Tony Evers granted pardons this week to nine individuals.
-The Governor’s Pardon Advisory Board heard from applicants virtually on August 18, 2020.
+MADISON — Gov. Tony Evers granted pardons this week to nine individuals.
+The Governor’s Pardon Advisory Board heard from applicants virtually on July 21, 2020.
 Applicants who the Board recommended for pardon were forwarded to Gov. Evers for final consideration.
-The governor has now granted pardons to 65 individuals.

 The Wisconsin Constitution grants the governor the power to pardon individuals convicted of a crime.
 A pardon is an official act of forgiveness that restores some of the rights that are lost when someone is convicted of a felony, including the right to serve on a jury, hold public office, and hold certain professional licenses.
 A pardon does not result in an expungement.

 Under Executive Order #30, individuals convicted of a Wisconsin felony may apply for a pardon if they completed their sentence at least five years ago and have not committed any new crimes.
 Individuals currently required to register on the sex offender registry are ineligible for a pardon.

 The pardon application and instructions for applying are located on the Governor’s website: www.evers.wi.gov/Pages/pardon-information.aspx.

 The Governor’s Pardon Advisory Board will be reconvening again virtually on August 18, 2020.